 Successful product managers take complete responsibility for a product’s overall and continuous success throughout the entire product lifecycle.
-To do this, there are many skills product managers should have, like time management and problem-solving.
+To do this, there are many skills product managers should have, like time management, problem-solving, and the ability to effectively manage employee scheduling.
 Most importantly, there are certain things a product manager should focus on.

-It is the responsibility of a product manager to carry out the product strategy and market research, focusing more on the “what” instead of the “how.”
+The role of the product manager is to carry out the product strategy and market research, focusing more on the “what” instead of the “how.”
 This means that the job of a product manager is to take a long-term view and decide what direction the product should grow in based on the evolutionary trajectory of customer needs.